Payment Architecture Overview

 PaymentProvider entity only has 2 attributes:

-id which is the unique identifier that you define in the Payment Provider service.
+id which is the unique identifier that you define in the Payment Processor service.

 Payment Sessions are linked to a customer’s cart.
-Each Payment Session is associated with a payment provider that is available in the customer cart’s region.
+Each Payment Session is associated with a payment processor that is available in the customer cart’s region.

 They hold the status of the payment flow throughout the checkout process which can be used to indicate different statuses such as an authorized payment or payment that requires more actions from the customer.